Euthanasia and horses

-We're here to help you through your grief with our free Pet Bereavement Support Service.
+We're here to help you through your grief with our free Pet Loss Support service.
 We're here seven days a week with trained volunteers who have themselves experienced the death of a pet.
 Don't hesitate to call or email us.

 What can I do to remember my horse?

 There are lots of things you can do to help remember your horse.
 You could:

 - ask the vet if you can keep some of their hair

 - perform a ceremony, like a funeral, with all those who loved knew your horse